|Choosing the right font for your marketing campaign is a very important decision.

 Technically, you can include any font into an email.
 However, if the recipient does not have that font installed, they are not going to see the email as you expect they would.

 Web fonts are not pre-installed on the user’s system.
 Web fonts come from an included source on a page.
 Web fonts are downloaded by the browser while rendering the web page, and are then applied to the text.
 If there is an issue with downloading or applying the web font, then text will not display properly.

-Since the late 90s, Mac and PC have had 18 commonly shared fonts that have been collectively called email-safe fonts.
-Generally, every email platform has them installed so they are available when an email is rendered on the client side.
-Although 18 fonts may seem terribly limiting, there are ways to bring in custom fonts and set fallbacks to ensure your message is branded properly and looking beautiful for all of your readers.
+Since the later part of the 1990s, Macintosh and Windows have had 18 commonly shared fonts.
+These fonts are normally pre-installed on a a user's machine.
+As such, these have been collectively called safe fonts.
+Generally, every email platform has these fonts pre-installed so they are available when an email is rendered on the client's side.
+The 18 email-safe fonts are as follows:

 |Arial Black||Arial Black, Gadget|